danderson/ulxs/lpf.md

 ## LOCATE COMP directive

-The `LOCATE COMP` directive assigns a wire in your design to a physical pin of the FPGA.
-This is necessary to get your signals out of the FPGA, and acts as a constraint on the placing and routing of your design in the FPGA.
+The `LOCATE COMP` directive assigns top-level signal in your design to a physical pin of the FPGA.
 It is commonly paired with an `IOBUF PORT` directive to fully specify the behavior of the pin.

 The syntax is: